0exp/symbiont-ruby/README.md

 isolator.evaluate(object_a, object_b, direction: Symbiont::KOI) # use custom direction
 # same for #.evaluate_private

-# gettint a method object
+# getting a method object
 isolator.public_method(:call_any_method, object_a, object_b) # use default direction defined on instantiation
 isolator.public_method(:call_any_method, object_a, object_b, direction: Symbiont::KIO) # use custom direction
 isolator.private_method(...)